 But Paul lost out, too.
 He lost the chance to run his first marathon.
 He lost the opportunity to be a father to the children we were meant to adopt.
 (And he would have been an amazing father!)
 He lost the ability to follow his dreams.
 And he lost the chance to grow old.

 I speak of my loss in terms of all my shattered hopes and dreams; in terms of my shattered heart and loneliness.
 But that’s not because I don’t realise that Paul lost even more than I did; it’s because every time I think about what he lost by leaving this world I remember that his dreams of a happy future were tied up with my dreams for a happy future.

 Our lives were intertwined and whilst we enjoyed occasional solo pursuits, we were one couple.
 We lived our lives together.
 We shared our hopes and dreams; we shared our sorrows and fears.
 And so when I speak of my losses, I am keenly aware of his losses, too.
 Because we were one.
-Our joys were shared, our sufferings were shared, and now, in an odd way, he shares in my grief even though he is no longer here.
+Our joys were shared, our sufferings were shared, and now, oddly, he shares in my grief even though he is no longer here.

 Yes, I lost a lot.
 But Paul lost even more.
 And that is what breaks my heart the most.